transcriptionpro/wuc-new/_people/gavin-andresen.md

 ## Bitcoin Core

-From mid-2010 until April-2014, Andresen maintained control of the Bitcoin Core GitHub repository and was considered Bitcoin's lead developer.
-On April 8, 2014, [Andresen stepped down](http://www.coindesk.com/gavin-andresen-steps-bitcoins-lead-developer/) and [Wladimir van der Laan](/wladimir-van-der-laan/) agreed to take over as Lead Maintainer of the Bitcoin repo.
+From mid-2010 until April-2014, Andresen maintained control of the Bitcoin Core GitHub repository.
+On April 8, 2014, [Andresen stepped down](http://www.coindesk.com/gavin-andresen-steps-bitcoins-lead-developer/) and [Wladimir van der Laan](/wladimir-van-der-laan/) agreed to take over as Lead Maintainer of the Bitcoin Core repo.

 ## Contributions to Bitcoin